SystemsApproach/tcpcc/intro.rst

 as they arrived, placed them in a queue whenever the outbound link capacity was less than the arrival rate, served the queue by the FIFO discipline, and dropped arriving packets if they queue was full ("tail-drop").
-This is still common today, although other approaches to managing router queues—a technical pursuit often referred to *Active Queue Management (AQM)*\—have also been deployed.
+This is still the most common form of queueing today; we will discuss other approaches to queuing including *Active Queue Management* in a later chapter.

-The reason that congestion collapse occurred in this scenario is that dropped packets are not just discarded and forgotten.
+The reason that congestion collapse occurred in the early Internet is that dropped packets are not just discarded and forgotten.
 When the end-to-end transport protocol is TCP, as it is for most Internet traffic, a dropped packet will be retransmitted.
 So as congestion